Mary Coleridge: Biography

-Mary Coleridge was born in Hyde Park Square, London, the daughter of Arthur Duke Coleridge, who was a lawyer and influential amateur musician.
+Mary Elizabeth Coleridge was born in Hyde Park Square, London, the daughter of Arthur Duke Coleridge, who was a lawyer and influential amateur musician.
 With the singer Jenny Lind, her father was responsible for the formation of the London Bach Choir in 1875.
 Other family friends included Robert Browning, Alfred, Lord Tennyson, John Millais and Fanny Kemble.
 She was the great-grandniece of Samuel Taylor Coleridge and the great niece of Sara Coleridge, the author of Phantasmion.

 Coleridge was educated at home, mostly by the poet and educationalist W. J. Cory, and began writing poetry as a child.
 She travelled widely throughout her life, although her home was in London, where she lived with her family.
 She taught at the London Working Women's College for twelve years from 1895 to 1907.

 She completed five novels.
 Her first was The Seven Sleepers of Ephesus, published in February 1893 by Chatto & Windus.
 The story (which is unrelated to the Seven Sleepers of Ephesus legend) centres on a mysterious "Brotherhood" involved in the production of a play in a nineteenth-century German town.
 It received mixed reviews.
 The novel was credited only to "M. E. Coleridge", which led at least one newspaper to assume that the author was a man.

 Edward Arnold published the other four novels.
-The best known is The King with Two Faces, which earned her £900 in royalties in 1897.
+The best known is The King with Two Faces, which earned her £900 in royalties in 1897, running through six editions in its first year.
+The subject is the French Revolution and the assassination of Gustavus III of Sweden in 1792.